Machine learning and Topological data analysis identify unique features of human papillae in 3D scans: Methods

 \subsection{UMAP for visualisation}

 UMAP \cite{mcinnes2018umap} represents data by fitting it to non-linear manifolds and thus can capture complex information.
 We have used the supervised version of the method for visualisation.
 The supervised method explicitly tries to separate known classes by embedding their connectivity graphs.
-As a result, it does not readily produce papillae prediction models for unknown data.
 We use it to test presence of distinction between classes.